 How to spot trout in rivers?

 Trout in rivers, typically face upstream.
 Look for long thin shapes, slightly darker than the bottom facing upstream.
-If you are lucky, the shape will move occasional.
+If you are lucky, the shape will move occasionally.
 When that happens it is nearly always a feeding fish.

 Trout typically position themselves, just out of the main current.
 This allows them to intercept any food floating downstream, without exerting excessive energy.